janaSunrise/janaSunrise/README.md

 that I love to do!
 Trying to learn, build, grow, share something new, and becoming better every day!✌️

 I am also more passionate about building real-life projects.
 I create projects to help with real-life problems, becoming efficient and boosting the development speed.
-I am really passionate about coding, making interesting problems and finding innovative solutions to them that can be useful in certain domains.
-I also create templates and starters and more for speeding up processes and building amazing and innovative softwares!🤩
+I am passionate about coding, making interesting problems and finding innovative solutions to them that can be useful in certain domains.
+I also create templates, starters and more for speeding up processes and building amazing and innovative softwares!🤩

 Moreover, I'm a social maniac too and I'm pretty active on Discord and Twitter.
 I'm either building something